home-assistant/home-assistant.io/source/_components/mochad.markdown

 ha_release: 0.32
 ---

 The `mochad` component is the main component to integrate all X10 platforms being controlled by [mochad](https://sourceforge.net/projects/mochad/).
 Besides this component you will have to setup your X10 devices separately.
+From 0.85 version, home-assistant added support for X10 sensors.
+X10 messages are received by mochad service and published to mqtt topics.
+Autmations can be created using events in mqtt componnet of home-assistant.
+You will have to have a properly configured mqtt broker. mochad component requires a working mqtt broker configuration in order to receive and publish events from X10 sensors.

 ## {% linkable_title Configuration %}